School District of Webb City R-7: Webb City Middle School

 The Webb City Middle School (also known as the 5th-6th Grade Center, abbreviated WCMS) serves students in the fifth and sixth grades, and is located at 603 West Aylor Street in Webb City.
 The school follows a middle school structure with classrooms organized into "pods", where four classrooms share a common area.
 There are four "pods" in both the 5th and 6th grade halls, totaling to 16 classrooms in one hall, and 32 classrooms across both grade levels.
 Students stay with their homeroom teacher for language arts and math instruction, while they rotate to different teachers for science and social studies.

-The WCMS school campus has various facilities including a gymnasium with locker rooms, an art room, a band room that also serves as a storm shelter, a vocal music room, two computer labs, and a library/media center.
+The WCMS school campus, which was erected during the 1998-1999 school year and opened in April 1999, has various facilities including a gymnasium with locker rooms, an art room, a band room that also serves as a storm shelter, a vocal music room, two computer labs, and a library/media center.
 The commons area accommodates 2 pods during a lunch period, creating three separate lunches with recess for students.

-6th Grade Center

-The 6th Grade Center served as a transitional school during a period when the district was transitioning from having elementary schools with students from kindergarten to 6th grade to the current model where schools house only two grade levels.
-Established to alleviate overcrowding in elementary schools by freeing up classroom space, the 6th Grade Center was located in an addition to the current junior high school.
-This transition school operated from the 1993-1994 school year through the 1996-1997 school year.
-Upon the completion of the new middle school facility, students from the 6th Grade Center were relocated to the newly constructed middle school.